Richard Hatch (actor): Other work

-Alongside his attempts to revive the original Battlestar Galactica, Hatch created a trailer for his own space opera entitled The Great War of Magellan.
+Alongside his attempts to revive the original Battlestar Galactica, Hatch created a trailer for his own space opera titled The Great War of Magellan.

 Hatch appeared in InAlienable, a 2008 science-fiction film written and produced by Walter Koenig.
 In 2011, Hatch worked on a new reality TV series called Who the Frak?, which he created and appeared in as himself.
 The series was touted as "the world's first social network reality drama."
 In 2012–13, Hatch appeared in the web series The Silicon Assassin Project.
 In 2013, he ventured into the Steampunk genre, starring in the short film Cowboys & Engines alongside Malcolm McDowell and Walter Koenig.
 In 2014, he played the Klingon Commander Kharn in the Star Trek fan film Prelude To Axanar and was to appear in the subsequent fan production Star Trek: Axanar in 2015, though legal issues with Paramount Pictures prevented the project from being completed.